aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/producer/README.md

 ./set_endpoint.sh bitcoin {rpc-host}:8332 {listener-host}:28332
 ```
 - Wait a few days until Bitcoin node has fully synced
+- Open digital-assets-test-bitcoin-node task on ECS Console , click on logs tab and search for progress=1.000000 , If it is not equal to progress=1.000000 than the node is not fully scanned, wait for it to synced confirm progress=1.000000 before executing next steps

 ### 6. Setup of Bitcoin Worker and Feed